 The centre line of 900 mm and smaller diameter pipes shall not be more than 150 mm off the designated alignment.
 The centre line of pipe greater than 900 mm shall not be more than 50 mm per 300 mm of diameter off the designated alignment.
-Where the pipeline alignment is supposed to be straight between manholes a line of sight through the pipe shall exist from manhole to manhole.
+Where the pipeline alignment is supposed to be straight between maintenance holes a line of sight through the pipe shall exist from maintenance hole to maintenance hole.